hrachovcovat/english/06_storytelling/index.md

 # Hello, I am the most stressed out human being in the whole world.
 Nice to meet you!
 ### ???nějakej skvělej podtitulek
 Let's get back to the age I was still able to relax, the word stress was just a word and everything I had in my mind was which animal I will make of chestnuts.
 It was in the kindergaten.
 Yes, a long time ago.
+- fotka vychillovaný tete (This is realaxed me)
 When I was a kid, my mother did a lot of creative things with me.
 She somehow create a love for making
 - ??Fotka ňákýho supr čupr mastrpísu z dětství
 - This is some of my work I made in ?? years.
 I was proud of myself, funny right?
 Now I can't find that type of feeling.